-lowa Code 279.68 and lowa Administrative Code 281-62 require that all students in kindergarten through third grade participate in universal screening in reading to determine their level of reading or reading readiness.
+lowa Code section 279.68 and 281--lowa Administrative Code 62 require that all students in kindergarten through third grade participate in universal screening in reading to determine their level of reading or reading readiness.
 This requirement includes students with the most significant cognitive disabilities who will or are likely to participate in alternate assessment based on alternate achievement standards in third grade.
 Because this group of students present a broad range of intensive and diverse needs, an alternate approach to assessment is required.
-For example, approximately 50% of students with the most significant cognitive disabilities cannot use speech well enough to read aloud, many others cannot hold pencils or use standard keyboards, and all experience a combination of cognitive and linguistic impairments that make it inappropriate for them to participate in standard assessments even with accommodations.
+For example, approximately 50% of students with the most significant cognitive disabilities or use standard keyboards, and all experience a combination of cognitive and linguistic impairments that make it inappropriate for them to participate in standard assessments even with accommodations.

 Unfortunately, there is no valid or reliable reading screener for students with significant cognitive disabilities.
-As such, the lowa Department of Education issued guidance on May 30, 2014 [lowa Code 256B, lowa Administrative Code 281-62.2(6)] that allows a district to, "Permit a student with a disability who has been determined to require an alternate assessment aligned to alternate academic achievement standards in reading to take an alternate reading assessment 1 that includes progress monitoring."
+As such, the lowa Department of Education issued Guidance on May 30, 2014 [lowa Citation Code, 256B; lowa Administrative Code citation - IAC 281-62.3 (6)] that allows a district to, "Permit a student with a disability who has been determined to require an alternate assessment aligned to alternate academic achievement standards in reading to take an alternate reading assessment that includes progress monitoring."